Name: Jimmy White

 2008/9

 Despite this, his form during 2008/9 was much improved.
-Although he did not come close to winning another ranking event title, Jimmy consistently won his first round match and reached the TV stages of both the Northern Ireland Trophy and the Shanghai Masters.
+Although he did not come close to winning another ranking event title, Jimmy consistently won his first round matches and reached the TV stages of both the Northern Ireland Trophy and the Shanghai Masters.

 Though it took him until the Welsh Open to again reach the last 32, where he was hammered by eventual winner Ali Carter, he continued to regularly win matches and moved himself up comfortably inside the top 64.
 Also ranked inside the top 48 on the one-year list, he had given himself a real chance of continuing to progress back up the rankings during the following season.